bioinformatics-torvergata/RIG/README.md

 tar -xvf blast-2.2.26-ia32-linux.tar.gz
 export PATH="$PATH:~/blast-2.2.26/bin"
 ```
-Add the `~/blast-2.2.26/bin` directory to your environment, or execute `export PATH="$PATH:~/blast-2.2.26/bin"` each time you open a new shell.
+Add the `~/blast-2.2.26/bin` folder to your environment, or execute `export PATH="$PATH:~/blast-2.2.26/bin"` each time you open a new shell.

 Then you have to: